Posts Tagged worsted weight

 My friends, Mandy and John, are expecting their first child– a baby girl to be named Madalyn Rae who was scheduled to arrive on Feb.
 17, 2012.
 Her appearance, while still forthcoming, gives me the perfect opportunity to knit this five-color baby afghan for her.
 Its vintage chevron design is all the rave and pleasing enough for new parents and new parents-to-be with discriminating taste.
 Notes for a baby boy’s afghan are included.

-Madalyn Rae Baby Afghan (Click on link for PDF Copy of pattern)
+Madalyn Rae Baby Afghan* (Click on link for PDF Copy of patte

 DIFFICULTY Beginner to Advanced